-OAA HQ is a public and physical embodiment of an architects' skill and aspirations to the community, as well as serving our needs for office space, and the needs of our major tenant, Pro-Demnity Insurance Company.
+OAA HQ is a public and physical embodiment of an architect's skill and aspirations to the community, as well as serving needs for office space.

-Given society's current focus on energy efficiency and the movement towards public declaration of energy use that is sweeping across the USA, we asked ourselves how our building would perform.
+Given society's current focus on energy efficiency and the movement towards public declaration of energy use that is sweeping across the USA, the OAA asked itself how its building would perform.
 The answer: not very well.

 One solution would be to scrap the building and start again, but aside from being financially imprudent, most building stock is intended to serve for much longer than 20 years, and buildings need to adapt and improve with time.
-Our building is no different.
+The OAA HQ is no different.

 The OAA has committed to the 2030 Challenge as a general policy.
 This challenge aims to take the building sector to zero carbon emissions by 2030.
 Its strategy is to set performance targets for all new buildings and major renovations.
 The target energy use for all buildings completed in a given year is slowly being reduced from the average levels achieved in 2003.
 Next year, that target will be 70% of the baseline; by 2030 the target will be 100% reduction.

-We could meet the 70% reduction rate, but we asked ourselves can we take a leadership position and meet the 100% reduction target?
-This would generate confidence in our industry and would provide a strong example that the profession, and future professionals through the use of our building in teaching curriculums, could use in their own work.
-Council also felt that the carbon neutral renovation had education value for the public, our members and students.
+The OAA could meet the 70% reduction rate, but asked itself wheter it could take a leadership position and meet the 100% reduction target.
+This would generate confidence in the industry.
+It would provide a strong example that the profession, and future professionals through the use of the OAA HQ in teaching curriculums, could use in their own work.
+Council also felt that the carbon neutral renovation had education value for the public, members and students.

 The first advantage is that the building has fantastic daylighting that is currently duplicated with artificial lighting.
 Deborah Gottesman has designed a system which will replace existing lighting with high efficiency lighting, using a daylight strategy to turn off lighting when sufficient daylight exists, while using new fixtures that complement the building's style.